 Another time parents must steel their hearts is when their children expand their abilities and experience scraped knees and bruised egos The parents need to be calm and composed.
 Is the child injured; truly in pain; emotionally upset; scared, or frustrated?

-If the parents are calm the kids eventually learn not to panic and be less afraid.
+If the parents are calm, not cold or belittling, the kids eventually learn not to panic and be less afraid.
 It is also part of growing up and they need our help to do this.
 Sometimes a big hug, a “booboo” kiss and reassurance from Mom or Dad is all that’s needed.
 But good parental judgment is always required.

 Parents have to learn when to forgive, when to be firm, when to comfort, when to let feelings run their course and when to stand back and in some situations allow the kids to fail and later give encouragement, turning defeat into a learning lesson.